castorini/pyserini/README.md

 hits[0].lucene_document
 ```

-Pre-built indexes are hosted on University of Waterloo servers and in some cases mirrored on Dropbox.
+Pre-built indexes are hosted on University of Waterloo servers.
 The following method will list available pre-built indexes:

 ```